What to study for the ATI TEAS® in 2022

 The TEAS 7 Science section will add a section on infectious and non-infectious diseases.
 Check out this TEAS 7 Quizlet set to help you prepare for TEAS science questions on infectious diseases:

 Enjoy studying on Quizlet?
 Check out all my free ATI TEAS 7 Quizlet Sets or get my Practice Question Bank.

-The TEAS 7 Question Bank currently has 1000+ questions, including Select All and math Fill-in-the-Blank questions.
+My TEAS 7 Question Bank currently has 5 full exams and 1000+ questions, including Select All and math Fill-in-the-Blank questions.
 You can take a 10-question quizzes or full exams, and there’s no limit on retakes while you are enrolled.

 You’ll also have 9 more scored TEAS English questions on the new ATI TEAS exam.
 That might be good news or bad news.
 How well do you know your comma rules and pronouns?

 Let’s do a comparison of the TEAS exam changes.

 - Reading – 47 questions

 - Math – 32 questions